dateng2016/notes/voice_agent.md

 ## 7/30

-- Edit opening hours?
-- Add accept_dine_in
 - Modify the payment options based on what I sent you (NFC, cashonly) -> ADEM
-- add reservable
-- Phone order checkbox?
-- Modify the initial business details -> we don't have photos of the store.
-Display Name + Address + Google Map URL -> ADEM

-without picture -> current fields are good

 - Do we need agent name?
 The only time we mention this is at the beginning -> ADEM YES

 - You have catering, takeout, delivery, dinein,  selection twice -> ADEM

 Only keep the second one

-- Reservation link should be optional -> ADEM